MicrosoftDocs/winrt-related/winrt-related-src/schemas/finalcontentgroupmapschema/element-final-automatic-file.md

 ## Remarks
 File names in the final content group map cannot use wildcards.
 Note that wildcards can be used in the source content group map, which can be converted into a final content group map.
-For more information, see TODO.
+For more information, see [Create and convert a source content group map](https://docs.microsoft.com/windows/uwp/packaging/create-cgm).

 ## Examples